-Today, there is a diversity of ways to treat skin cancer.
-However, MOHS surgery involves the removal of a skin cancer with a very narrow surgical margin plus a high cure rate.
-In fact, the cure rate cited by most scientific research is between 97% and 99.8% for basal cell carcinoma; the most common type of skin cancer.
-In addition, the MOHS technique unites thorough microscopic margin control with the least amount of skin removal.
+Today, there are a variety of ways to treat skin cancer.
+However, Mohs surgery involves the removal of skin cancer with a very narrow surgical margin, plus a high cure rate.
+In fact, the cure rate cited by most scientific research is between 97% and 99.8% for basal cell carcinoma, the most common type of skin cancer.
+In addition, the Mohs technique unites thorough microscopic margin control with the least amount of skin removal.

-Dr. Marcus Goodman, Dr. Christopher Buckley and Dr. Mary-Margaret Kober perform MOHS surgery using local anesthesia in the office at Goodman Dermatology in Roswell, GA.
+Dr. Christopher Buckley, Dr. Gabriella Vasile and Dr. Josh Hammel performs Mohs surgery using local anesthesia in the office at Goodman Dermatology in Roswell, GA and Dawsonville, GA.
 A tiny scalpel is used to cut around the evident tumor.
 Also, a small surgical margin is utilized, typically with a 1 to 1.5 mm free margin (uninvolved skin).
 The standard cutting out of skin cancers requires 4 to 6 mm of free margin.

 For every extraction of tissue, a specimen is processed.
-The MOHS surgeons Dr. Marcus Goodman, Dr. Christopher Buckley and Dr. Mary-Margaret Kober examine the sliced tissue sections and determines whether the samples have cancerous cells.
+The Mohs surgeons Dr. Christopher Buckley, Dr. Gabriella Vasile and Dr. Josh Hammel examine the sliced tissue sections and determines whether the samples have cancerous cells.
 If cancer is found, the location is noted on a reference map (tissue drawing).
 The surgeon then takes out the specified cancerous tissue.
 This procedure is repeated until the cancer can no longer be found.

 A basic procedure of the surgery is as follows:

 - Mapping the pieces of tissue

 - Freezing and cutting the tissue at 5 to 10 micrometers using a cryostat